vstinner/vstinner.github.io/content/c-api-dict-getitemref.rst

 Add PyImport_AddModuleRef() function
 ====================================

-In June, while reading a change, I found surprising code: the ``PyImport_AddModuleObject()`` creates a weak reference on the module returned by ``import_add_module()``, call ``Py_DECREF()`` on the module, and then try to get the module back from the weak reference: it can be NULL if the reference count was 1.
+In June, while reading Python C code, I found a surprising code: the ``PyImport_AddModuleObject()`` creates a weak reference on the module returned by ``import_add_module()``, call ``Py_DECREF()`` on the module, and then try to get the module back from the weak reference: it can be NULL if the reference count was one.
 I expected to have just ``Py_DECREF()``, but no, complicated code involving a weak reference is needed to prevent a crash.

-So I `added <https://github.com/python/cpython/issues/105922>`_ the new `PyImport_AddModuleRef() function
+So I `added <https://github.com/python/cpython/issues/105922>`__ the new `PyImport_AddModuleRef() function
 <https://docs.python.org/dev/c-api/import.html#c.PyImport_AddModuleRef>`_ to
 return directly the strong reference, and avoid having to create a temporary